Tarokh-Yaghoubi/C/The Linux Programming Interface/Chapter 5/fd_openfiles_rel.md

 **        - Various properties of the file, including its size and timestamps relating to different types of **          file operations .
 */

+/*
+** Here we are overlooking the distinction between on-disk and in-memory representations of an i-node .
+** The on-disk i-node records the persistent attributes of a file such as its type, permissions , and timestamps .
+** When a file is accessed , and in-memory copy of the i-node is created, and this version of the i-node records ** a count of the open file descriptions referring to the i-node and the major and minor ID's of the device from ** which the i-node was copied .
+The in-memory i-node also records various ephermal attributes that are associated ** with a file while it is open, such as <file locks> .
+*/

+// NOTE
+/*
+    (1)
+    Two different file descriptors that refer to the same open file description share a file offset value Therefor , if the file offset is changed via one file descriptor (as a consequence of calls to read(), write() or lseek()), this change is visible through the other file descriptor .
+This applies both when the two file descriptors belong to the same process and when they belong to a different process .

+    (2)
+    Similar scope rules apply when retrieving and changing the open file status flags (e.g, O_APPEND, O_ASYNC, ...) using fcntl() F_GETFL and F_SETFL operations .

+    (3)
+    By contrast, the file descriptor flags (the close-on-exec flag) are private to the process and file descriptor .
+    Modifying these flags does not affect other file descriptors in the same process or a different process .

+*/